 If you are using social media channels, avoid a form that opens a new window, sending your client away.

-I took these polls from an entrepreneur group on Facebook, the purple one, had 143 “hands up” with the audience engaging among themselves, and asking more questions.
+I took these polls from an entrepreneur group on Facebook, the purple one, which had 143 “hands up” with the audience engaging among themselves, and asking more questions.
 The survey, on the other hand, is a mystery to all…

 For a poll to be engaging, you need to keep three elements in mind: